About

 Board

-Randolph Carter, Treasurer
+Randolph Carter, Board Member

 Randolph Carter, an educational consultant who specializes in diversity, equity and inclusion for schools and colleges and lives in the Sullivan’s Gulch neighborhood.